 If you must miss work due to a work-related injury, our insurance provider, TML, will be in contact with you and let you know what steps to take next.
-Worker's Compensation Insurance may provide Temporary Income Benefits (TIBs) to an employee who misses eight (8) or more work days due to a work-related injury.
-In the interim, an employee will use accumulated PTO leave-or take LWOP; once the employee meets the 8-day threshold and begins TIB, they will not be allowed or required to utilize any leave.
+Worker's Compensation Insurance may provide Temporary Income Benefits (TIBs) to an employee who misses more than eight (8) or more work days due to a work-related injury.
+In the interim, an employee will use accumulated sick PTO leave, vacation leave or take LWOP; once the employee meets the 8-day threshold and begins TIB, they will not be allowed or required to utilize any accured leave.